 Because really, she’s just reminded you to be still and know.

-This article originally appeared at GloryannnaBoge.com.
+This article originally appeared at GloryannnaBoge.com, published with permission.